Peperomia Pepperspot is one of the lesser-known of the 1000-plus Peperomia varieties. Pepperspot is easy to take care of, especially for beginners.

 Another method is to:

-- Take half leaves dip them in rooting hormones
+- Take half of the leaves and dip them in a rooting hormone

 - After a while, small shoots will start to appear.